Microsoft/azure-docs.cs-cz/articles/machine-learning/service/tutorial-designer-automobile-price-deploy.md

 ---
-title: 'Kurz: nasazení modelu strojového učení pomocí návrháře'
+title: 'Tutorial: Deploy a machine learning model with the designer'
 titleSuffix: Azure Machine Learning
-description: Naučte se vytvářet řešení prediktivní analýzy v Návrháři Azure Machine Learning (Preview).
-Využijte moduly pro vytažení, skóre a nasazení modelu strojového učení.
+description: Learn how to build a predictive analytics solution in Azure Machine Learning designer (preview).
+Train, score, and deploy a machine learning model by using drag-and-drop modules.
 author: peterclu
 ms.author: peterlu
 services: machine-learning